UCNot/churi/doc/uri-charge-format.md

 _Empty array_ has special representation: `!!`

 An item value is encoded in URI charge format.
-Thus it an be anything:
+Thus it can be anything:

 - boolean value: `(!)(-)`
 - number: `(-128)(127)`